 – its exceptional range

-Most RF meters only go to 3 GHz.
-But more and more wireless appliances are working above the 3GHz range, and so these meters are quickly becoming obsolete.
-But the Cornet ED85EX EMF meter measures RF radiation all the way from 1 MHz right up to 8 GHz.
+A lot of RF meters only go to 3 GHz.
+But more and more wireless devices operate above the 3GHz range, which can be a huge limitation.
+But the Cornet ED85EX EMF meter is capable of measuring RF radiation all the way from 1 MHz right up to 8 GHz.
 In terms of the range of measurement this meter is difficult to beat.

 How To Use The Cornet ED85EX EMF Meter

 Here is how you can use the Cornet ED85EX EMF meter to measure radiation in 5 easy steps: